SkillsFundingAgency/das-login-service/README.md

   "SignOutRedirectUri": "https://localhost:5015/Account/SignedOut"
 }
   ```

-##  Getting Started

 ### Invitations

-Users of the login service and added by invitation; that is a user registers details i.e email address and name; which prompts the login service to send an email; responding to a link in the email prompts the Login service to request a password; which completes the addition of the user.
+Users of the login service are added by invitation; that is a user registers details i.e email address and name; which prompts the login service to send an email; responding to a link in the email prompts the Login service to request a password; which completes the addition of the user.

 To invite users, your client app needs to POST the following JSON to the `ApiUrl` specified above.